|

 to expand upon what I learned from my previous operas as well as the chance to explore new musical areas.

-Anthony Davis & Yusef Komunyakaa: "Wakonda's Dream"
+Anthony Davis and Yusef Komunyakaa: "Wakonda's Dream"

-A Lyric Opera premiered March 7, 2007 at Omaha, Nebraska's Orpheum.
+Wakonda's Dream is a Lyric Opera premiered March 7, 2007 at Omaha, Nebraska's Orpheum.

 Wakonda's Dream is about a contemporary Native American family,